Role

 Desktop

 Etsy sellers often churn because they don’t know how or where to improve their shops.
-I redesigned the seller dashboard into a decision-support tool, combining KPIs, Tasks, Insights, and AI to guide sellers toward growth.
+I redesigned the seller dashboard into a decision-support tool that helps sellers drive growth in their shop.

 TL;DR